department-for-transport-BODS/bods-data-extractor/README.md

 Reporting and analytics can be performed with the builtin functions as shown above.
 This code first fetches the latest copy of the otc database and compares it to a copy of the service line level data extracted using `service_line_extract`.
 The code returns a dataframe listing information about service codes registered with OTC but not published in the BODS data.

+#### Analysis Example

+Going beyond the built-in analysis and reporting functions, the data can also be used to answer more complex questions.
+One example of this is:

+How many of the downloaded services have a timetable that begins before 8am?

+We have provided a suggested solution to this within the package, [here](src\analysis_example.py).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>